melihcaliskan/c-on/README.md

 ## 📝 Notes
 * I installed Semantic UI as a npm package, so the stylesheet folder is no longer needed
 * I moved assets to public folder for Next.js
+* Since I'm using React, I didn't load the game using the API you provided.
+I didn't want to manually manipulate the DOM.
+But if necessary, I can call comeon.game.launch('starburst') in useEffect and load the game.
 * I added tests for 2 components
 * I created docker container for project
 * Console error: